 Fresh air brings long-forgotten memories to mind.
 I remember being about five and waking up to the sound and smell of my dad mowing the lawn first thing on a summer morning.
 Another fond memory I have is of spending the night at my grandparents’ farm during the summer and sleeping in one of the upstairs bedrooms with the window open for the cool air.
 Both of those experiences are anchored in my memory because of an open window.

 If you’re thinking of building a new home or remodeling you might want to think about natural circulation and plan types and placement of windows accordingly.
 Whether you just want to enjoy this simple pleasure, or have the occasion to actually need it, you’ll be glad you did.

-If you subscribe, future posts will waft into your inbox like a fresh summer breeze.
+Subscribe now and new posts will waft into your inbox like a refreshing breeze.

 This post has been shared in my favorite blog hops.